Coral-Lab/scales/README.md

 The two directories corrispond to the two tasks discussed in the paper, scale membership elicitation and scale order elicitation.

+The analysis code has the following dependencies

+- Python
+  - pandas
+  - scikit-learn
+  - numpy
+  - rpy2
+  - hunspell
+- R
+  - psych

-Analysis code and MTURK interface to be uploaded shortly.
+MTURK interface to be uploaded shortly.